 The conversion of England to Christianity began in this wild, rugged border county.

 There are many wonderful places to visit here.
-It’s a land of impressive castles, rolling hills, pretty villages with houses of soft grey stone, and unspoilt beaches with fine white sand.
+Northumberland has impressive castles (more than in any other county in the UK), rolling hills, pretty villages with houses of soft grey stone, and unspoilt beaches with fine white sand.
 Many artists head to this area, attracted by the dramatic landscapes and the distinctive, pale light.
 Film-makers and TV producers also love it.
 Harry Potter, Elizabeth, Robin Hood – Prince of Thieves and Alien 3 are among the films made here.

 A favourite family day out from our caravan, Lindisfarne – or Holy Island – is accessed at low tide by a mile-long causeway.
 It was always a thrill to drive over as the last of the tidal streams left the road, still soaking with puddles and streaked with sand.
 Of course, it was important to study the tide tables and return in good time.
 There were always stories of cars becoming stranded half-way across the causeway, caught out by rising waters.
 On one special occasion, we stayed overnight on the island in a guest house.
 It felt so exciting to remain there when the tide came in!